cardano-scaling/website/monthly/2024-09-monthly.md

 This construction has a **lot of open questions about liveness**: what happens to the L3 head if the L2 head stops processing transactions?
 This pessimistic case can always happen in an optimistic protocol and needs to be dealt with, but not optimized for.
 Despite of this and other unknowns, we spent some time this month to explore whether its even possible in spike issue [#1590](https://github.com/cardano-scaling/hydra/issues/1590).

-Technically, this means that a `hydra-node` talks to another `hydra-node` as its "chain backend", interprets snapshots of the L2 head as blocks, observing transactions to open or close the head, while also submitting its state transitioning transactions to the underlying L2 ledger.
-The spike issue contains more details and how-to instructions to reproduce the findings, while the following issues demonstrates this prototypical `--inception` mode:
+Technically, this means that a `hydra-node` talks to another `hydra-node` as its 'chain backend', interprets snapshots of the L2 head as blocks, observing transactions to open or close the head, while also submitting its state transitioning transactions to the underlying L2 ledger.
+The spike issue contains more details and how-to instructions to reproduce the findings, while the following issues demonstrate this prototypical `--inception` mode:
 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Y_Pw3MVooxg?si=6M2irHZgwPLiSQAo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </center>

 ### Hydra 🤝 Blockfrost: chain backend concept

-As outlined in [#1305](https://github.com/cardano-scaling/hydra/issues/1305), we believe it would be beneficial to run the `hydra-node` in a more lightweight mode, without requiring the full `cardano-node`.
+As outlined in [#1305](https://github.com/cardano-scaling/hydra/issues/1305), we are considering an option to run the `hydra-node` in a more lightweight mode, without requiring the full `cardano-node`.
 This feature is particularly relevant when considering the use of Hydra with the pay-per-use Blockfrost API.

 To complete this component, the Blockfrost chain layer must be capable of:
 - Following the chain
 - Submitting Hydra transactions
 - Handling relevant internal wallet queries for the `hydra-node`

-As a first step, we’ve developed:
+As an initial step, we have developed:
 - A Hydra chain observer that operates in Blockfrost mode (though not yet integrated into the `hydra-node`)
 - A variant of the `hydra-explorer` tailored to the Blockfrost-enabled Hydra chain observer